City/County Info: 503-823-4000

 National Night Out celebration hosted by New Columbia Home Forward in McCoy Park.
 This video explores how Portlanders define community safety.
 To turn on close captions for this video, please select the "CC" button located bottom right of video.

-Step 3: Connect with your Community Safety Coordinators for a training.
+Connect with Community Safety Coordinators for a training.

-Step 4: Organize a meeting to create a plan that helps address safety related goals- including diverse perspectives and establishing conversation agreements together can strengthen desired outcomes.
+Organize a meeting to create a plan that helps address safety related goals-include some ways to have a conversation that is inclusive of different perspectives.

 Schedule a Group Training